 (Eugene guards the entrance to the national library)

-Heldenplatz square in the very centre of Vienna has two massive equestrian statues on it.
+Heldenplatz square in the very centre of Vienna has two massive equestrian statues on it, along with various monumental buildings that mark the edge of the Hofburg palace complex.

-One honours the Habsburgs’ own Archduke Karl, notable for giving Napoleon a black eye at the 1809 Battle of Aspern-Essling.
+One statue honours the Habsburgs’ own Archduke Karl (1771-1847), notable for giving Napoleon a black eye at the 1809 Battle of Aspern-Essling.
+Incidentally, it didn’t take long for Napoleon to respond in kind.

-France being notably not a dominion of any Habsburg, you might wonder why he deserved such an accolade.
+France has been many things, but a Habsburg dominion is not one of them.
+So you might wonder why Eugene deserved such an accolade.

-Refused a command in the French military, a young Eugene popped across to Austria and offered his sword and brain to Emperor Leopold I, beginning his service at the lifting of the 1683 siege of Vienna.
+Refused a command in the French military, a young Eugene popped across to Austria and offered his sword and brain to Emperor Leopold I. He began his service at the lifting of the 1683 siege of Vienna.

 To cut a long story short, Eugene rose rapidly through the ranks to eventually command armies, smite various foes, and establish himself as perhaps the Habsburgs’ most successful ever military leader.